Things to do in Vietnam’s Mekong Delta

 Best tours to Mekong Delta: Mekong Delta Day Trip, Hanoi to Ho Chi Minh Discovery, Foody Tour in Ho Chi Minh and Mekong Delta.

+If you are wondering "What to do in Mekong Delta?"
+Bird watching in the Mekong Delta is a must.
 The vast swathes of large birds that soar high above the boats are one of the Vietnamese Mekong Delta’s big attractions for bird lovers, who come on bird-watching trips from around the world to witness the majesty of storks, herons, cranes and pelicans as they roost in the trees.

 Undoubtedly the best place to see over 300 species of birds, some of which are incredibly rare, is Tram Chim National Park near the border with Cambodia.
 The huge variety of birds here find their food within the park and its surrounding rivers, swooping with gigantic wings to scoop up fish and take them back to their nests.
 There are also a great variety of ducks and grebes paddling around the ponds and lakes, while colourful kingfishers, starlings and bee-eaters flit between them in search of food.